under constructionUnder Construction!

 image

-Rubus ursinus, the California blackberry, which is mostly found throughout California and west of the Cascade mountain range in Oregon and Washington, although it can also be found as far east as Idaho, and further north and south.
-It is popular as a native plant that does well in gardens (calscape.org).
+Rubus ursinus, the California blackberry, is mostly found throughout California and west of the Cascade mountain range in Oregon and Washington, although it can also be found as far east as Idaho, and further north and south.
+It is popular as a native plant that does well in gardens. (calscape.org).

 image